 Another long term issue with these dolls is that frames can break and the replacement parts may become hard to find once the doll line is discontinued.
 It may take a bit of effort to find the parts secondhand and you could be better off replacing the body instead.

 Bootleg Dollfie Dreams exist.
 So far, Snow Miku and possibly Saber have popped up.
-Casting vinyl has a huge upfront cost unlike resin, so these took a lot longer to show up.
+Casting vinyl has a huge upfront cost unlike resin, so these took a lot longer to show up and aren't plentiful.